-RDT Column Name Unit Definition Business Rule Resource ID Segment Type = HE AT Segment Number The point numbers between the PMin and PMax of the Generating Unit output.
+RDT Column Name Unit Definition Business Rule Resource ID Segment Type = HEA AT Segment Number The point numbers between the PMin and PMax of the Generating Unit output.
 First point must be 1 Point numbering must be sequential A minimum of 2 points is required No more than 11 points allowed Heat Rate Operating Level MW The Generating Unit output of point 1.
 The first point (1) of MW output must start at the Generating Unit's PMIN.
 The last point (n) of MW output must end at the Generating Unit's PMAX.
 Value of the first point must equal MIN_GEN Value of the last point must equal MAX_GEN A break-point cannot fall within a Forbidden region A break-point cannot fall within a Regulation range Heat Rate HEAT_HEAT_RAT E BTU / kWh For gas-fired units, the average heat rate of the Generating Unit on point (i).
 If value at point (i) is not available, linear interpolation can be used to approximate the value.
 Heat rate must be provided at the first point (1) (PMin) and the last point (n) (PMax).
 If not a gas-fired unit, complete the Average Heat Cost field.
 For NGR the field is not applicable and must be 0.
 For EIM, this field is used for non-gas resources to compute the GHG bid cap to serve demand in California.
 Non-gas resources complete the average heat cost field as well.
 Heat Rate must be provided if FUEL_TYPE = GAS Heat input must be monotonically increasing: [(HEAT_RATE HEAT_MW_OUTPUT/ 1000) in segment (i+1) must be greater than (HEAT_RATE HEAT_MW_OUTPUT/ 1000) in segment (i)] Emission Rate HEAT_EMISSION RATE lbs of NOx/MWh This is informational only - Market software does not reference this data element.
 The emission rate of the Generating Unit on point (i).
 If value at point (i) is not available, linear interpolation can be used to approximate the value.
 Emission rate must be provided at the first point (1) (PMin) and the last point (n) (PMax)

-RDT Column Name Unit Definition Business Rule Average Cost HEAT_AVG_COST \$/MWh Use this value for fuel or fuel-equivalent costs of non-gas fired units instead of Heat Rate and natural gas price indices.
+RDT Column Unit Definition Business Rule Average Cost HEAT_AVG_COST \$/MWh Use this value for fuel or fuel-equivalent costs of non-gas fired units instead of Heat Rate and natural gas price indices.
 The average cost of the Generating Unit on point (i) in \$/MWh.
 If value at point (i) is not available, linear interpolation can be used to approximate the value.
 Average cost must be provided at the first point (1) (PMin) and the last point (n) (Pmax).
 These values are used to calculate the incremental fuel or fuel-equivalent costs used in determining a resource's Proxy Start-Up and Proxy Minimum Load Costs as well as its Default Energy Bid under the Variable Cost Option for non-gas resources as described in 39.7.1.1.
-For resources located outside of Washington, fFuel or fuel- equivalent cost values do not include any greenhouse gas allowance costs, variable operating and maintenance costs or other administrative charges.
-For resources located in Washington with a GHG compliance obligation for Washington, fuel-or fuel- equivalent cost values do not include any variable operating and maintenance costs or other administrative charges but can include the cost of greenhouse gas allowance costs at the most recent auction price.
-Average fuel or fuel- equivalent cost values may be subject to verification and require supporting documentation upon request by the ISO.
+Fuel or fuel-equivalent cost values do not include any greenhouse gas allowance costs, variable operating and maintenance costs or other administrative charges.
+Average fuel or fuel-equivalent cost values may be subject to verification and require supporting documentation upon request by the ISO.
 Fuel-equivalent costs for PDR resources may include DR program-driven costs such as the required payments to program customers due to load reduction, expressed in a \$/MWh format.